danidiaz/dep-t/README.md

     instance HasRepository EnvIO IO where
       repository = _repositoryIO

-Records-of-functions-in-IO is a simple technique which works well in many situations.
-There are even [specialized libraries](http://hackage.haskell.org/package/rio) to support it.
+Record-of-functions-in-IO is a simple technique which works well in many situations.
+There are even [specialized libraries](http://hackage.haskell.org/package/rio) that support it.

 Here's a function which obtains its dependencies from the environment record: